 A leaking boiler is never a good sign, especially before the cold season starts.
-A small leak underneath the boiler can cause a lot of damage, and in some cases the faulty parts are cost so much that is not even worth the repair, it’s better to replace the boiler.
+A small leak underneath the boiler can cause a lot of damage, and in some cases, the faulty parts cost so much that is not even worth the repair, it’s better to replace the boiler.

-For our gas engineers at MML Plumbing it’s a day to day job to go out for a leaking boiler or boiler breakdown.
-Most of the cases it’s a small leak, so we can fix the fault right on the site, but in some unfortunate case the leak will damage some electrical parts, what we need to be order.
+For our gas engineers at MML Plumbing, it’s a day to day job to go out for a leaking boiler or boiler breakdown.
+Most of the cases it’s a small leak, so we can fix the fault right on the site, but in some unfortunate case, the leak will damage some electrical parts, what we need to order.

 So don’t forget, if you have any leak at the boiler, the first thing what you should do is to switch off the power at the main fuse box.
 The second steps you need to take is to close all the pipe isolation valves turning by hand, or with a screwdriver (you can find these underneath the boiler).
 To close the valve turn it clockwise.

 Meanwhile, you waiting for the gas engineer to arrive, at least you are safe.